leomerits/Arizona_Election_Project/README.md

 ![Swing_Age](https://github.com/leomerits/Arizona_Election_Project/blob/Josh/Swing%20Voter_Age.png)

 This graph above looks at the relationship between number of Swing Voters fall in each age bracket.
 The "1" is for a "High Chance" Swing Voter and the "0" is for a "Low Chance" Swing Voter.
 We broke down ages like this because this is how polling and the political industry buckets ages for audience targeting.
 This graph highlights that voters between ages of 25-54 have the most voters proportional to highly partisan voters.
 Specifically, voters between 25-44 have the highest proportionality and if you're spending money communicating with Swing Voters, this age group would be the most cost efficient.
 On the ither side of that, voters over the age of 65 would be the most inefficient.
-We presume this age disparity of Swing Voters is likely because as people get older they are more likely to get set in their ways and are harder to persuad or unlikely to change their minds, especially on a topic that invokes such hostility like Politics.
+We presume this age disparity of swing voters is likely because as people get older they are more likely to get set in their ways and are harder to persuade or unlikely to change their minds, especially on a topic that invokes such hostility like politics.

 # Machine Learning model